 it will output the same quantities, but more accurately because the fields will be synchronized.
 Of course, there is a price: synchronizing the fields takes time, and also increases the memory usage in order to backup the unsynchronized fields.

 Alternatively, if you want to synchronize the magnetic and electric fields in some context other than that of a step function, e.g. you are doing some computation like

-fields) to synchronize the magnetic fields with the electric fields, and after your computation you should call
+(meep-fields-synchronize-magnetic-fields fields) (Scheme) to synchronize the magnetic fields with the electric fields, and after your computation you should call

-fields) to restore the fields to their unsynchronized state for timestepping.
-(In the C++ interface, these correspond to
+(meep-fields-restore-magnetic-fields fields) (Scheme) to restore the fields to their unsynchronized state for timestepping.
+In the C++ interface, these correspond to

 meep-fields-restore-magnetic-fields before timestepping, then the fields will be re-synchronized after every timestep, which will greatly increase the cost of timestepping.

-Note: in future versions of Meep, we may decide to synchronize the fields automatically whenever you output something like the Poynting vector or do another field computation that involves both magnetic and electric fields, but currently you must do this manually.
-(In any case, Meep does no additional work when you nest synchronization calls, so it is harmless to insert redundant field synchronizations.)
+In future versions, the fields may be synchronized automatically whenever you output something like the Poynting vector or do another field computation that involves both magnetic and electric fields, but currently you must do this manually (Issue #719).
+In any case, Meep does no additional work when you nest synchronization calls, so it is harmless to insert redundant field synchronizations.
 The

 field-energy-in-box (Scheme) routines are already automatically synchronized, however.